 Customer data as a whole allows you to gain a deep and well-rounded understanding of who your customers are, and what they need or expect from you.
 As a customer-centric agency, our data analysts and consultants can help you turn those insights into logical, customer-centric strategies, and then into actionable steps that your team can take to achieve your goals.

-How do CRM support services relate to customer-centricity?
+How do CRM agency support services relate to customer-centricity?

-Customer relationship management (CRM) is often mistakenly considered to be only software or technology.
-In reality, it’s the broad-reaching tactical arm of customer-centricity — the nuts and bolts practices, processes and technologies that will make your company’s customer-centric strategy a reality for your customers.
+If you’ve ever wondered, “What does the CRM stand for?” you’re not alone.
+CRM is an often-misunderstood term.
+It doesn’t help that the acronym may stand for either customer relationship marketing or customer relationship management.
+In the latter usage, it’s often mistakenly considered to be only software or technology.
+In reality, whichever way you spell it out, CRM is the broad-reaching tactical arm of customer-centricity — the nuts and bolts practices, processes and technologies that will make your company’s customer-centric strategy a reality for your customers.

-CRM support services are focused on the actual actions you can take to make the customer experience and customer journey the best it can be.
+That in mind, a CRM agency should offer support services focused on the actual actions you can take to make the customer experience and customer journey the best it can be.
 These services may be housed in marketing or under a chief customer officer, but they — like customer-centricity itself — must reach out to and impact all departments.

 - Loyalty programs